matteoferla/Wikipedia_star/README.md

 ![wiki vs map](stars2.gif)

-## Jupiter notebook

-The HTML conversion of the notebook can be found [here](http://users.ox.ac.uk/~bioc1451/wikistars.html).
+This is fun/naff, but not informative.
+The plotly interactive version can be found on the HTML conversion of the notebook, which can be found [here](http://users.ox.ac.uk/~bioc1451/wikistars.html) —right at the bottom of the page.

 ## Series